Opentrons/opentrons/api/docs/v2/complex_commands/order_operations.rst

     Blowing out at A1 of Opentrons Fixed Trash on 12 Dropping tip into A1 of Opentrons Fixed Trash on 12

 This command will blow out 200 total µL of liquid in the trash.
-If you need to conserve liquid, use :ref:`complex_params` to reduce or eliminate the disposal volume, or to blow out in a location other than the trash.
+If you need to conserve liquid, use :ref:`complex_params` to reduce or eliminate the :ref:`disposal volume <param-disposal-volume>`, or to :ref:`blow out <param-blow-out>` in a location other than the trash.

 .. _distribute-consolidate-volume-list:
 .. _complex-list-volumes: